-When it comes to fashion, the world often turns to Italy to set trends.
-Italian influence on fashion is undeniable, with Italian design being synonymous with both good taste and emboldened style.
-Truth be told, there are few things about Italy that don’t inspire us, whether it be style, scenery (#vacationgoals), or even cuisine.
+When it comes to fashion, the world often turns to Italy to set the trends.
+Italian influence on fashion is undeniable because Italian design is synonymous with both good taste and emboldened style.
+Truth be told, there are few things about Italy that don’t inspire us, whether it be style, scenery, or even cuisine.
 And we want to make sure you’ve added Italian furniture design to this list.
 While Italian furniture designers don’t necessarily command the same level of worldwide name recognition as their fashion-house counterparts, that doesn’t mean their impact is any less.

 Gio Ponti has an eclectic résumé, receiving accolades for designing large buildings, smaller ceramics, and objects of all sizes in between.
 While one of his hallmark accomplishments was Milan’s Pirelli Tower, the city’s second high-rise building, which Ponti was commissioned to design in the 1950s, interior junkies will ooh and ahh over the lighter touch and the unique shapes he applied to his designs for mirrors and furniture.

 Architect and designer Gaetano Pesce’s decades-long career has been spent working on projects around the globe.
 It would be an understatement to say that Pesce is unafraid of color in his sculptural furniture, and the unique shapes and materials in his designs showcase an affection for the abstract.
 As for us, we’re partial to the light, springy legs and swirls of color in the resin seat of his famous Broadway chair.

 The Milan-based design duo behind Dimore Studio is effectively the new kids on the block in the history of Italian furniture design.
 In fact, designers Britt Moran and Emiliano Salci cite several of the designers and architects on this list as inspiration, having launched their interior design brand in 2003 and expanding into furniture in 2006.